Comeback (TV series): Synopsis

-Other characters include members of the Bůček family: Simona (Simona Babčáková), a slightly odd, middle-aged woman with a very hooked nose, who works in a pub named U Jezevce (At the Badger's) in the first season, where Ozzák spends most of his free time and money.
+Other characters include members of the Bůček family: Simona, a slightly odd, middle-aged woman with a very hooked nose, who works in a pub named U Jezevce (At the Badger's) in the first season, where Ozzák spends most of his free time and money.
 She has two children.
 They are neighbours of the Pacovský family.
-Lexa (Matouš Ruml) is an unintelligent boy who is in love (albeit platonically) with Iva.
+Lexa is an unintelligent boy who is in love (albeit platonically) with Iva.
 Lexa also admires Ozzák and does everything Ozzák says.
-Saša (Marie Doležalová) is a very quiet girl who sometimes thinks of herself as invisible.
+Saša is a very quiet girl who sometimes thinks of herself as invisible.
 One of her personality quirks, for example, is that whenever she tries to lie, she faints.
 The Buček family are very poor and Simone often takes drastic measures to keep them in the black.

-The last main character is Marcela (Dana Batulková).
+The last main character is Marcela.
 Her husband is Zoran Divić, a gangster from Croatia, and a big fan of HNK Hajduk Split soccer team and Tomi Paci.
 She helps in Tomáš' store as a volunteer, because music is her hobby.
 Marcela disapproves of Ozzák's long hair and his love of heavy metal music and sometimes she refuses to work with him.
 It may seem that she doesn't like Ozzák, but she actually develops a kind of relationship with him.